 It doesn’t matter which fork you take to complete Queens Garden and Navajo Loop Trail.
 Either way, the next half mile of hiking is a rise of over 500 feet.
 Now that’s pretty steep.
 It’s why the Navajo Loop is rated as a moderately difficult hike.
 And as you can see in Brad’s short video below the switchbacks create an amazing image.
 A lot of thought went into making this hike work.

 About ½ way up I thought I was going to die.

 Not only is it a steep climb but it was a hot August afternoon.
 Combine that with the high altitude that challenges all mid-westerners and it was a rough walk up.
-However Brad cheered me on as I stopped to rest at every turn in the switchbacks.
-He even shouldered my pack for awhile.
+However, Brad cheered me on as I stopped to rest at every turn in the switchbacks.
+He even shouldered my pack for a while.
 (I love that man!)

 And as you can see I didn’t die.
 But it was a tough go.

 Suddenly you find yourself back on the Rim at Sunset Point.
 There are plenty of benches here to take a short break before you complete the final 1/2 mile walk along Rim Trail back to where you started at Sunrise Point.
 If you took the shuttle bus, you can easily pop out to the parking lot and skip this last section.
 But I wouldn’t!

 Don’t miss out on hiking the Queens Garden and Navajo Loop Trail.
 Pin this to your vacation wish board now!
-If you’ve experienced this amazing hike we’d love it if you’d share in the comments.
+If you’ve experienced this amazing hike we’d love it if you’d share it in the comments.

-Also check out our crazy adventure to Visit 5 Utah National Parks in 5 Days.
+Also, check out our crazy adventure to Visit 5 Utah National Parks in 5 Days.
 Of course one of those was Bryce Canyon National Park.
 Should you try it?
 Read on to see how it worked out.
 The perfect ending to this day was driving Bryce Canyon Scenic Drive, so pop over to that post for more details.